The SSC GD Syllabus is set by the Staff Selection Commission.

 The SSC GD Syllabus for the Computer Based Examination includes the following:

 General Intelligence & Reasoning: This General Intelligence syllabus section mainly consists of both verbal and non-verbal types of reasoning questions.
-This test particularly includes questions which test the candidate’s analytical and logical reasoning skills and his/ her ability to observe and distinguish patterns through questions principally of non-verbal type.
+This test particularly includes questions that test the candidate’s analytical and logical reasoning skills and his/ her ability to observe and distinguish patterns through questions principally of non-verbal type.

 The list of topics under the General Intelligence & Reasoning syllabus are listed below: